-Source: Authors’ own analysis of the European Social Survey
+Source: Authors’ own analysis of the European Social Survey.

-The visual examination of Figure 4.5 suggests a common aspect between the youngest and the oldest cohort, which is the divergent gender trajectories from the 2nd to the 3rd round (2004 and 2006).
-In addition, the oldest cohort also experienced a similar gender divergence between the 9th and 10th rounds (2020 and 2022).
-These two periods are marked by the increasingly unstable economic boom and the pre-post periods of the pandemic.
+The visual examination of Figure 4.5 suggests a common aspect between the youngest and the oldest cohort, which is the divergent gender trajectories from the second to the third round (2004 and 2006).
+In addition, the oldest cohort also experienced a similar gender divergence between the ninth and tenth rounds (2020 and 2022).
+These two periods are marked by the increasingly unstable economic boom and the pre-/post-periods of the pandemic.

 4.2 Relevant events

-There is a growing number of studies showing that socio-economic events shape attitudes, preferences and beliefs related to welfare and redistribution (Giuliano and Spilimbergo 2025).
-Due to the cross-sectional nature of the European Social Survey, testing the impact of these changes, such as the recession or the pandemic, is challenging.
+There is a growing number of studies showing that socio-economic events shape attitudes, preferences and beliefs related to welfare and redistribution (Giuliano and Spilimbergo, 2025).
+Due to the cross-sectional nature of the European Social Survey (ESS), testing the impact of these changes, such as the recession or the pandemic, is challenging.
 The survey interviews different individuals across substantially different time periods, so the differences found across rounds might be due to a diverse range of measured and unmeasured factors.

 However, several Event Study methods provide tools to examine the impact of more specific events contained in shorter time frames.
 Dunaiski and Tukiainen (2025), for instance, detected a difference in the perception of fairness of income in Finland in the period immediately after the country’s ‘Tax Day’, when authorities publish a list of individuals with the highest taxable income in the country.
-The authors utilised the ‘Unexpected Event During Survey’ (UEDS) design (Muñoz, Falcó-Gimeno, and Hernández 2020) to assess the impact of the event taking the respondents interviewed before the event as the control group in a quasi-experiment approach.
+The authors utilised the ‘Unexpected Event During Survey’ (UEDS) design (Muñoz, Falcó-Gimeno and Hernández, 2020) to assess the impact of the event, taking the respondents interviewed before the event as the control group in a quasi-experiment approach.

 4.2.1 Attitudes are impacted by government campaigns

-During the 2016-2017 data collection, the Irish government launched a campaign against welfare fraud.
-With the slogan ‘Welfare Cheats, Cheat Us All’, the Department of Social Protection funded a widely publicised media campaign with the intent of increasing fraud reporting and changing public perceptions of welfare fraud (Devereux and Power 2019).
+During the 2016–2017 data collection, the Irish government launched a campaign against welfare fraud.
+With the slogan ‘Welfare Cheats Cheat Us All’, the Department of Social Protection funded a widely publicised media campaign with the intent of increasing fraud reporting and changing public perceptions of welfare fraud (Devereux and Power, 2019).
 The campaign ran from April to July 2017.
 The majority (73%) of the respondents had been interviewed by then and the remaining interviews were conducted during the period of the campaign.
-After analysing the content of the campaign and reporting statistics, Power, Devereux, and Ryan (2022) show that it had not affected the overall number of fraud reports, but may have impacted the public legitimacy of welfare recipients in general.
+After analysing the content of the campaign and reporting statistics, Power, Devereux and Ryan (2022) show that it had not affected the overall number of fraud reports, but may have impacted the public legitimacy of welfare recipients in general.

 Using data from the ESS, we assessed the impact of this campaign on welfare attitudes in Ireland.
-Figure 4.6 depicts the 7-day exponential moving average of three variables in the 30-day time window around the launch of the campaign on the 17th of April.
+Figure 4.6 depicts the seven-day exponential moving average of three variables in the 30-day time window around the launch of the campaign on 17 April.
 For two of three selected statements related to welfare attitudes, the visual examination suggests a change of trajectory after the beginning of the campaign.
 The variables were used in their original format (5-point agreement scale) to avoid reduction in statistical power, considering the already reduced number of observations with a narrow time bandwidth.